glennmatlin/FIFE_manuscript/iff/main.typ

 - *Multi-Sample Strategy:* To account for the stochastic nature of LMs, we experiment with a multi-sampling approach.
 For a subset of complex reasoning tasks, we generate 3 independent outputs from each model (at a non-zero temperature).
 We then analyze the results to measure both consistency and "best-case" performance (Pass\@3), analogous to the self-consistency method, to see if multiple attempts can mitigate reasoning errors.
 */

-=== Framework and Tooling
+=== Framework
-LMLMLMWe support our evaluation protocol with a robust and extensible framework that we designed for comprehensive research.

-- *Provider-Agnostic LLM Gateway.* To facilitate the evaluation of a wide array of language models, we build a unified LLM Gateway on the `litellm` library.
-This gateway abstracts the API requirements of different model providers, which lets us seamlessly switch between and compare models from various sources (e.g., OpenAI, Anthropic, Together AI, Google, and Microsoft Azure).

-- *Comprehensive Metadata Collection.* For every API call, we automatically record a detailed set of metrics, including token usage (prompt, completion, and total), API latency in milliseconds, and the estimated financial cost of the call.
-We save this metadata alongside the evaluation results to provide a rich dataset for analyzing the performance, cost, and efficiency of different models.
+We support our evaluation protocol with a robust and extensible framework that we designed for comprehensive research.
+To facilitate the evaluation of a wide array of language models, we use the `litellm` library to act as our gateway for LM providers, which lets us compare models from various sources.
+For every API call, we automatically record all metrics, including token usage (prompt, completion, and total), API latency in milliseconds, and the financial cost of the call.
+We save this metadata alongside the evaluation results for post-generation analysis.
+The framework is centered around the central instruction registry which is where definitions of instruction types and verification methods are stored.
+Researchers can add new and even more complex instructions by implementing a simple checker class.

-- *Extensible Instruction Framework.* We design the benchmark for continuous growth.
-The framework's architecture, centered around a central instruction registry, lets researchers easily add new, more complex instructions by implementing a simple checker class.
-This ensures that the benchmark can evolve alongside the capabilities of language models.

-// @liu_reife_2024

 = Results
 We evaluate a broad range of models, covering various sizes and architectures.
 Our evaluation includes closed-source, open-source, and open-weight models.
 In Table 1 below, we present the performance metrics for each model using both strict and loose verification for instruction correctness.